turbot/steampipe-plugin-aws/docs/tables/aws_codeartifact_repository.md

   );
 ```

-### Get upstream package details associated to each repository
+### Get upstream package details associated with each repository

 ```sql
 select